poursal/srp6a-php/README.md

 **Note** Please read the [Thinbus documentation page](https://bitbucket.org/simon_massey/thinbus-srp-js) before attempting to use this library code as that is the documenation for the JavaScript that runs at the browser which is shipped with this PHP library.
 Also please try running the demo project at [thinbus-php-srp-demo](https://github.com/simbo1905/thinbus-php-srp-demo) and use browser developer tools to watch the SRP6a protocol run over AJAX.

+**Note** High performance PHP servers have a lot of native extensions by default including php-bcmath.
+If you are compling your own PHP you may find that Thinbus runs very slow.
+It uses the official Math_BigInteger class which tries to use a native library such as php-bcmath or php-gmp.
+If that isn't found it tries to script the match which is too slow to be useful for cryptography.
+To fix this you need to install one or the other of those fast math php extensions.

 ## Install Dependencies And Run Unit Tests

 ```sh